Model Editing at Scale leads to Gradual and Catastrophic Forgetting: Scaling ROME

 \subsection{Editing Proficiency at Scale}

 We first begin by evaluating editing proficiency of ROME as multiple edits are made to the model sequentially.
 This is done by analyzing the success of a new edit as a function of number edits made.
-To do so, we measure three metrics, following the convention of \citet{ROME} - efficacy score, paraphrase score and neighborhood score.
-Efficacy score (ES) measures if the editing of a fact was successful, and is measured as true if $P(new fact) > P(old fact)$\footnote{$P(.)$ measures the probability of an event}.
-Paraphrase score (PS) measures if the model is able to recall the edited fact with larger probability when prompted with a paraphrase of the sentence that was used to edit the fact, and is measured as true if $P(new fact) > P(old fact)$ under a paraphrased prompt.
-Paraphrase score represents the generalization ability of the knowledge editing method.
-Neighborhood score (NS) measures the effect of editing the model on related facts with a different subject, and is measured true if $P(neighborhood fact) > P(new fact)$.
+To do so, we measure three metrics, following the convention of \citet{ROME} - efficacy score, paraphrase score, and neighborhood score.

+\textbf{Efficacy score (ES)} measures success when editing a fact, and is measured as true if $P(new fact) > P(old fact)$\footnote{$P(.)$ measures the probability of an event}.

+\textbf{Paraphrase score (PS)} measures if the model is able to recall the edited fact with larger probability when prompted with a paraphrase of the sentence that was used to edit the fact.
+It is measured as true if $P(new fact) > P(old fact)$ for a paraphrased prompt.
+Paraphrase score represents the generalization ability of the model editing method.

+\textbf{Neighborhood score (NS)} measures the effect of editing the model on related facts with a different subject, and is measured true if $P(neighborhood fact) > P(new fact)$.
 Neighborhood score represents specificity of the editing method, and is measured on a set of distinct but semantically related subjects.
 In this scenario, we want the neighborhood facts to not be affected by model editing.

-The paraphrase score and neighborhood score is measured by evaluating performance of editing on 2 paraphrases and 10 neighborhood facts respectively, as given in the CounterFact dataset \citet{ROME, MEMIT}.
+Figure \ref{fig:editing_proficiency} shows the different metrics used for measuring editing proficiency of FT-C, MEND, and ROME on GPT-J (6B) as a function of the number of edits made to the model for one of the four samples.
+Additional experiments for other samples as well as GPT2-XL are shown in appendix \ref{sec:appendix:rome:editability}.
+The dotted lines represent average metric over a past window of size 5, which is the average of the given metric over 5 previous edits.
+The solid lines represents the average metric over a window size of 50.